Creatine for women: what the research says

 Dose for women

 Same as for anyone else: 3 to 5 g of creatine monohydrate a day, every day.
 You don't need a smaller dose because you're smaller.
 You need enough to saturate your muscles, which 3 g does for most women under 70 kg.
+This dose has one of the strongest long-term safety records of any supplement, with no adverse effects found in healthy people using it for years.

 If you weigh less than 55 kg, 3 g is fine.
 If you're over 80 kg, lean toward 5 g.
 The precise formula is 0.03 g per kg of body weight, but honestly, rounding to 3, 4, or 5 is close enough.
 Creatine Today's Pro dose optimizer does this math for you if you want it automated.